 Check rates and availability through our online booking system.

 Passionate sailors choose a monohull over a catamaran because they're built with sailing as their primary purpose.
 The act of heeling gets the adrenaline going.
 People who love to sail find the flat sailing of a catamaran uneventful and boring!

-The keel of a monohull prevents the boat from being blown sideways by the wind.
+The keel of a sailing yacht prevents the boat from being blown sideways by the wind.
 The keel also carries weight which counteracts the effect of the wind that causes a sailboat to heel, or lean over.
 Primarily, keelboats have been designed for an optimal sailing experience.

-In a sailing boat, if the wind is coming from the direction you want to head in, you can cross it in smaller angles, covering less ground than you would in a catamaran.
+In a monohull, if the wind is coming from the direction you want to head in, you can cross it in smaller angles, covering less ground than you would in a catamaran.
 It’s easier to sail close to the wind in a monohull.

-Monohulls tack quickly and easily with an ability to turn tightly.
-In a catamaran, due to their lighter weight, you carve through the tack rather than making a sharp directional turn as you would in a monohull.
+Monohulls tack quickly and easily with the ability to turn tightly.
+In a catamaran, due to its lighter weight, you carve through the tack rather than making a sharp directional turn as you would in a monohull.

 Many of the Monohulls in our fleet have the same number of berths as catamarans; however, they cost less to hire.

 It’s obvious when you see a monohull or a catamaran next to each other that the living space in a cat is more significant because of the square design.
-Some people find the monohull living area too cramped, but if you are a small group, this shouldn't be an issue.
-In the Whitsundays you’ll be above deck most of the time anyway.
+Some people find the sailing yacht living area too cramped, but if you are a small group, this shouldn't be an issue.
+In the Whitsundays, you’ll be above deck most of the time anyway.